CMU-313/CMU-313.github.io/docs/projects/P1/2_translation.md

 *Types types types!* Driven by their programming language enthusiast, the team is currently undertaking a major code overhaul and converting the repository from JavaScript to [TypeScript](https://www.typescriptlang.org/).
 This language is a superset of JavaScript and comes with many advantages, including better support for code editors, compile time error-checking and, of course, types!

-To ensure the translation is done properly, we also want all files to achieve total test coverage with JavaScript.
+To ensure the translation is done properly, we also want all files to achieve complete code coverage with JavaScript.
 If you are not up to translating to TypeScript, you can also improve the code base by increasing the code coverage.
 <!-- As part of the efforts to integrate this new language into the repository, all future code will be written using TypeScript and the old files are translated as necessary.
 To prepare you for TypeScript development, the team would like you to contribute towards rewriting the codebase. -->

 ## Prerequisites